otichibueze/DogBreedClassifier/README.md

 # DogBreedClassifier
-### A trained model from VGG16 that detects different dog breeds
+> A trained model from scratch performing at 48% on test dataset and transfer learning model from VGG16 performance 77%.
+Both model are used to detect dog breeds

 - This is part of udacity deep learning course work